A Date with Death

 A Date with Death is a 2023 freeware visual novel developed and published by Two and a Half Studios.
-This dating sim and visual novel, built using the Ren'Py engine, is available for Linux, macOS, and Windows systems.
+It is built using the Ren'Py engine and is available for Linux, macOS, and Windows systems.

 The game centers around the player's interactions with the Grim Reaper, featuring elements of romance and supernatural themes.
 Players can customize their character's appearance and engage in conversations with the Grim Reaper through instant messaging and video calls.
-Released on December 7, 2023, "A Date with Death" has garnered positive reviews, with critics praising its writing, characterization, and the depth of its narrative.
-The game also has available DLC content that expands the story and adds new endings.
+Released on December 7, 2023, A Date with Death has garnered positive reviews, with critics praising its writing, characterization, and the depth of its narrative.
+The game also has paid downloadable content that expands the story and adds new endings.

+A sequel to the game, A Date with Death 2: REMNANTS, was announced to release in 2026.

 Gameplay

 The game is a visual novel and dating sim.
 The player can customize the main character's name, appearance, and gender.
 Most of the game is centered around selecting options for the protagonist's interactions with the Grim Reaper, primarily through instant messaging and video calls.